httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 To accommodate some additional fields whose syntax is not compatible, it also defines mappings of their semantics into new Structured Fields.
 It does not specify how to negotiate their use.

+One of those mappings requires introduction of a new Structured Fields data type, Date.

 --- middle